 1. Has implemented comprehensive risk-management and child protection programs.
 A good youth sports program recognizes that it owes every child who participates a duty of care, has identified best health and safety practices, and implemented a child protection program which includes:

 - an emergency action plan, which is reviewed annually;

-- background checks of all adults - both volunteer and paid staff - working with children;
+- background checks of all adults over the age of seventeen - both volunteer and paid staff - working with children;

 - training of coaches and parent volunteers in first aid, concussion risk management (such as outlined in MomsTEAM's Six Pillar approach), CPR and the use of automated external defibrillators (AEDs); and

 - codes of conduct setting behavioral expectations for coaches, players, and parents to minimize or eliminate emotionally, physically or sexually abusive conduct (e.g. bullying, hazing, teasing, yelling, by coaches, players, or parents).

 2. Is child-centered.
 The emphasis on winning in today's youth sports is because adults want to win.
 Studies repeatedly show that the vast majority of boys and girls, when asked what they would like to see changed about youth sports, say they would like to see less emphasis on winning.
 A good youth sports program, whether community-based, travel, or at the middle school or high school level is listening to what our children tell us they want; it emphasizes having fun, skill development and fair play and keeps winning, losing and competition in proper perspective.